 Painted and plated surfaces can be wiped down with a soft, damp cloth.
-If the paint is scratched or damaged, it is possible to repaint the heater with a heat-resistant paint (see "Exploded diagram and parts list" in the Wood Stove Installation and Operation Manual).
-Do not clean or paint the appliance when it is hot.
+If the paint is scratched or damaged, it is possible to repaint the insert with a heat-resistant paint see " Exploded diagram and parts list " in the Wood Insert Installation and Operation Manual.
+Do not clean or paint the insert when it is hot.
 Before painting, the surface should be sanded lightly with sandpaper and then wiped off to remove dust.
 Apply two thin layers of paint.

-4.2 Refractory Materials and Baffle
+4.1.2 Refractory Material and Baffle

-Inspect the firebricks or the refractory panels and the baffle for damage periodically and replace anything that is broken.
+Inspect the firebricks or the refractory panels and the baffle for damage periodically and replace anything that is cracked or broken.